johnbillion/wp-crontrol/docs/docs/php-cron-events.md

 ## How do I create a new PHP cron event?

-In the Tools → Cron Events admin panel, click on "Add New Cron Event".
-In the form that appears, select the "PHP cron event" option under the "Event Type" list and enter the schedule and next run time.
+In the Tools → Cron Events menu, click on "Add New Cron Event".
+In the form that appears, select the "PHP cron event" option and enter the schedule and next run time.
 In the "PHP Code" area, enter the PHP code that should be run when your cron event is executed.
 Don't include the PHP opening tag (`<?php`).

 ## Can I "lock" PHP cron events so that other users cannot edit them?

 Yes.
-You can create or edit a PHP cron event, save it, and then define either the `DISALLOW_FILE_MODS` or `DISALLOW_FILE_EDIT` configuration constant as documented above to prevent further changes to the event from the Cron Events admin panel.
+You can create or edit a PHP cron event, save it, and then define either the `DISALLOW_FILE_MODS` or `DISALLOW_FILE_EDIT` configuration constant as documented above to prevent further changes to the event from the Cron Events menu.
 The event will continue to run at its scheduled interval as expected but it will not be editable.

 If you need to edit the event in the future, you can temporarily remove the relevant configuration constant, make your required changes to the event, and then reinstate the constant to re-lock it.

 ## How can I create a cron event that requests a URL?

 You don't need to use a PHP cron event for this.
-From the Tools → Cron Events → Add New Cron Event screen, select the "Request a URL" option under the "Event Type" list.
-Fill out the rest of the details as required and press the "Add Event" button.
+From the Tools → Cron Events menu, click Add New Cron Event and select the "URL cron event" option.
+Fill out the details as required and press the "Add Event" button.

 ## Can the code in PHP cron events be tampered with?